Pawel762/CEBD1160-Project/README.md

 ![matrix](Graphs/ResidualDiff_Distribution/ResidualDiff_Distribution.png)

-MAE error(avg abs residual): 0.1227137298538843
+MAE error(avg abs residual): 0.11408842164265774

-MSE error: 0.026459679261195926
+MSE error: 0.022204702845131857

-RMSE error: 0.16266431465197254
+RMSE error: 0.1490124251367377

 ### Discussion

 The graphs above visualize the accuracy of the model.
-My model is predicting the hue based on the other properties. wheter it's doing a great job, I'm not 100% sure.
+My model is predicting the hue based on the other properties.
+Is it doing a great job?
+I'm not 100% sure.
 To my understanding, lower error numbers translate to better accuracy.
 One way to improve this model is to feed it back to more data.
 We could also attempt to change the ratio between train and test and see the output.

 ### References